We're hiring! Come build with us

 An agent that remembers preferences and decisions across sessions, stays consistent when facts change, grounds answers in what's actually known about the user and business, and does it in milliseconds at scale.
 Zep is the Context Lake for AI agents — it manages, governs, and serves agent memory on temporal context graphs (built on the open-source Graphiti), with sub-200ms p95 retrieval and benchmark-leading accuracy on LoCoMo and LongMemEval.

-Related: What is agent memory? · Agent memory vs RAG · What is a temporal knowledge graph? · Benchmark results
+Related: What is agent memory? · Agent memory vs RAG · What is a temporal knowledge graph? · Persistent memory tutorial · Quickstart (docs) · Benchmark results · AI agent memory guides

 Frequently asked questions